dell/terraform-provider-redfish/docs/data-sources/system_boot.md

 page_title: "redfish_system_boot Data Source - terraform-provider-redfish"
 subcategory: ""
 description: |-
   Data source to fetch System Boot details via RedFish.
+The information fetched from this block can be further used for resource block.
 ---

 # redfish_system_boot (Data Source)

 Data source to fetch System Boot details via RedFish.
+The information fetched from this block can be further used for resource block.

 ## Example Usage